-OF THE BILL.
-[COCCHIARELLA] (HERE OR ADD SOMETHING LIKE H40-50 TO S40-20) - (3) In a section amending an existing statute, matter to be stricken out must be indicated with a line through the words or part to be deleted, and new matter must be underlined. - (4) Sections of the Montana Code Annotated repealed or amended in a bill must be stated in the title. - (5) Introduced bills must be reproduced on white paper and distributed to members. - (6) An introduced bill may not be withdrawn. - 10-140.
+- (4) If a committee is the sponsor of a bill or resolution, any committee member designated by the chair may be the principal sponsor for the purpose of this section.
+If a committee has proposed an amendment, the chair is the principal sponsor for the purpose of this section. - (5) For the purposes of this rule, "engrossing" means placing amendments in a bill. - 10-130.
+Bills.
+(1) A bill draft request must be sponsored by a member of the Legislature. - (2) A bill must be: - (a) printed on paper with numbered lines; - (b) numbered at the foot of each page (except page 1); - (c) covered with a cover page of substantial material; and - (d) introduced. - (3) In a section amending an existing statute, matter to be stricken out must be indicated with a line through the words or part to be deleted, and new matter must be underlined. - (4) Sections of the Montana Code Annotated repealed or amended in a bill must be stated in the title. - $\ \, \mbox{(5)}$ Introduced bills must be reproduced on white paper and distributed to members. - (6) An introduced bill may not be withdrawn. - 10-140.
 Voting.
 (1) A bill may not become a law except by vote of the constitutionally required majority of all the members present and voting in each house (Montana Constitution, Art.
 V, Sec.
 11(1)).
 On final passage, the vote must be taken by ayes and noes and the names of those voting entered on the journal (Montana Constitution, Art.
 V, Sec.
-11(2)). - (2) Any vote in one house on a bill proposing an amendment to The Constitution of the State of Montana under circumstances in which there exists the mathematical possibility of obtaining the necessary two-thirds vote of the Legislature will cause the bill to progress as though it had received the majority vote. - (3) THIS RULE DOES NOT PREVENT A COMMITTEE FROM TABLING A BILL PROPOSING AN AMENDMENT TO THE CONSTITUTION OF THE STATE OF MONTANA. - 10-150.
+11(2)). - (2) Any vote in one house on a bill proposing an amendment to The Constitution of the State of Montana under circumstances in which there exists the mathematical possibility of obtaining the necessary two-thirds vote of the Legislature will cause the bill to progress as though it had received the majority vote. - 10-150.
 Recording and publication of voting.
-(1) Every vote of each member on each substantive question in the Legislature, in any committee, or in Committee of the Whole must be recorded and made AVAILABLE TO THE public.
+(1) Every vote of each member on each substantive question in the Legislature, in any committee, or in Committee of the Whole must be recorded and made public.
 On final passage of any bill or joint resolution, the vote must be taken by ayes and noes and the names entered on the journal.

-- (2) (a) Roll call votes must be taken by ayes and noes and the names entered on the journal on adopting an adverse committee report and on those motions made in Committee of the Whole to: - (i) amend; - (ii) recommend passage or nonpassage; - (iii) recommend concurrence or nonconcurrence; or - (iv) indefinitely postpone. - (b) The text of all proposed amendments IN COMMITTEE OF THE WHOLE must be recorded (IF APPLIED TO STANDING COMMITTEES THIS WOULD PRECLUDE CONCEPTUAL AMENDMENTS FROM BEING OFFERED). - (3) A roll call vote must be taken on nonsubstantive questions on the request of two members who may, on any vote, request that the ayes and noes be spread upon the journal. - (4) Roll call votes and other votes that are to be made public but are not specifically required to be spread upon the journal must be entered in the minutes of the appropriate committee or of the appropriate house (Montana Constitution, Art.
+- (2) (a) Roll call votes must be taken by ayes and noes and the names entered on the journal on adopting an adverse committee report and on those motions made in Committee of the Whole to: - (i) amend; - (ii) recommend passage or nonpassage; - (iii) recommend concurrence or nonconcurrence; or - (iv) indefinitely postpone. - (b) The text of all proposed amendments must be recorded. - (3) A roll call vote must be taken on nonsubstantive questions on the request of two members who may, on any vote, request that the ayes and noes be spread upon the journal. - (4) Roll call votes and other votes that are to be made public but are not specifically required to be spread upon the journal must be entered in the minutes of the appropriate committee or of the appropriate house (Montana Constitution, Art.
 V, Sec.
 11(2)).
 A copy of the minutes must be filed with the Montana Historical Society.
 If electronically recorded minutes are kept for a committee, a written log conforming to section 2-3-212(2), MCA, must also be kept.